-Best-fit widening projects, or phases of "phased" best-fit widening projects, may include a small amount of new location roadway for components such as interchanges, intersections, road segments, etc., provided that (1) the Merger Team concurs on the new location portion, and (2) the Corps determines that the amount of new location roadway is acceptable for authorization under this section ("c") of RGP 31.
+Best-fit widening projects, or phases of "phased" best-fit widening projects, may include a small amount of new location roadway for components such as interchanges, intersections, road segments, etc., provided that (1) the Merger Team concurs on the new location portion, and (2) the U.S. Army Corps of Engineers (Corps) determines that the amount of new location roadway is acceptable for authorization under RGP 31.
 Note that "new location roadway" is not limited to the examples provided above.